xdaichain/easy-staking-contracts/README.md

 1. _Timed Withdrawal:_ user submits a withdrawal request, and after a specified time period, tokens and accrued emission may be withdrawn with no fee.
 2. _Instant Withdrawal:_ user requests an instant withdrawal and pays a small fee to withdraw tokens and accrued emission.

-*Note:* if user deposits more tokens to the already created deposit it will update (reset to current) the deposit date and accrue emission for the previous deposit amount.

 ### Making a deposit